zerebos/BetterDiscordAddons/Themes/TransientMaterial/README.md

  - `--tm-guilds-opacity` - Controls the opacity for the guilds column.
 Can range from 0.0 to 1.0.
  - `--tm-messages-opacity` - Controls the opacity for the messages (chat bubbles).
 Can range from 0.0 to 1.0.
  - `--tm-chat-opacity` - Controls the opacity for the chat background.
 Can range from 0.0 to 1.0.
+ - `--tm-chatbox-opacity` - Controls the opacity for the chatbox where you type.
+Can range from 0.0 to 1.0.
  - `--tm-memberlist-opacity` - Controls the opacity for the memberlist.
 Can range from 0.0 to 1.0.
  - `--tm-channels-opacity` - Controls the opacity for the channels and DM lists.
 Can range from 0.0 to 1.0.
  - `--tm-modal-opacity` - Controls the opacity for the modals.
 Can range from 0.0 to 1.0.